Enhancing LLMs' Clinical Reasoning with Real-World Data from a Nationwide Sepsis Registry: Results

 \subsection{Clinical Data Training Improves Clinical Reasoning on In-Domain Data}

 To assess whether our approach improved the LLM's clinical reasoning capabilities, we examined \mname on an in-domain test set from the sepsis registry.
-We compared \mname against seven baseline models, including its base model (Phi-4\cite{abdin2024phi}), state-of-the-art general domain reasoning models (o3-mini-high\cite{o3-mini}, DeepSeek-R1\cite{guo2025deepseek}, QwQ-32B\cite{qwq}), and models of comparable sizes (Qwen2.5-14B-Instruct\cite{yang2024qwen2}, DeepSeek-R1-Distill-Qwen-14B\cite{guo2025deepseek}, Meditron3-Phi4-14B\cite{chen2023meditron}).
+We compared \mname against seven baseline models, including its base model (Phi-4 \citep{abdin2024phi}), state-of-the-art general domain reasoning models (o3-mini-high \citep{o3-mini}, DeepSeek-R1 \citep{guo2025deepseek}, QwQ-32B \citep{qwq}), and models of comparable sizes (Qwen2.5-14B-Instruct \citep{yang2024qwen2}, DeepSeek-R1-Distill-Qwen-14B \citep{guo2025deepseek}, Meditron3-Phi4-14B \citep{chen2023meditron}).
 Due to computational resource constraints, we report denoising performance across all available features only for Phi-4 and \mname.
 For the remaining models, evaluation was limited to the four features deemed most important by clinicians.
 The results are displayed on Table \ref{tab:main_perf}, and detailed per-feature results for Phi-4 and \mname are provided in the supplementary material (Appendix \ref{apd:res}).

 In terms of performance, \mname significantly outperformed its base model, Phi-4.
-Furthermore, the model consistently exceeded all other models of comparable size, and matched or exceeded state-of-the-art models in general-domain reasoning, demonstrating the effectiveness of our method.
+Furthermore, the model consistently outperformed all other models of comparable size and matched or exceeded state-of-the-art models in general-domain reasoning, demonstrating the effectiveness of training on real-world clinical data.

-In clinical reasoning, while accurate decision-making is essential, the underlying rationale is equally important, as it helps experts understand and trust the model's outputs\cite{holzinger2017we}.
+In clinical reasoning, while accurate decision-making is essential, the underlying rationale is equally important, as it helps experts understand and trust the model's outputs \citep{holzinger2017we}.
 Therefore, we conducted an expert evaluation involving three intensivists with clinical expertise in sepsis and critical care.
 Each expert was presented with 20 cases per task across the four selected tasks, which were identical for all evaluators.
 To minimize cognitive load, evaluators were asked to perform a binary preference task, in which they compared the clinical reasoning of Phi-4 and \mname side by side.
 The results of this evaluation are presented in Figure \ref{fig:human_eval}.